chillhelm/Num3S9E6/README.md

 GNU Lesser Public License for more details.

-You should have received a copy of the GNU Lesser Public License along with Foobar.
+You should have received a copy of the GNU Lesser Public License along with Num3S9E6.
 If not, see <http://www.gnu.org/licenses/>.